AlouiLouai/bun.js-express-server/next.md

 ## figure out email template with express

-## use the useAuth to complete the auth flow
+## use the useAuth to complete the auth flow => now I need useUser to get the connected user infos
-## use chadcn dialog for alerting UX/UI
 ## work on login with google